pwittrock/enhancements/keps/sig-cli/20190318-kustomize-generators-transformers.md

 We are prioritizing a restrictive but predictable API over a powerful but complex one.

+For iteration 1, Kustomize *will not enforce these restrictions*, however plugins that do not foolow them are considered likely to to break when used with other plugins, known to make the kustomization.yaml unintelligible, and likely to break in the future.

 ### Phases

 Follow is the Kustomize workflow: